Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 ## getVisitorProfile

 Returns the visitor profile that was most recently updated.
 The visitor profile is saved in the SDK's local storage for access across multiple launches of your app.
-If no audience signal has been sent before, when this API is called, a null value is returned.
+If no audience signal has been sent before, a null value is returned when the API is called.

 {% tabs %}
 {% tab title="Android" %}